Idaho Demographics of Young, Low-Income Children

 Research suggests that, on average, families need an income of about twice the federal poverty threshold to meet their most basic needs.
-Children living in families with incomes below this level—$46,566 for a family of four in 2012—are referred to as low income.
+Children living in families with incomes below this level—$48,016 for a family of four with two children in 2014—are referred to as low income.
 The United States measures poverty by an outdated standard developed in the 1960s.

 Parental Marital Status

 Some graphs may not be shown because of extremely small sample sizes.

 Because of rounding, not all figures will add up to 100%.

 National data were calculated from the 2014 American Community Survey, representing information from 2014.
 State data were calculated from the 2010-2014 American Community Survey, representing information from the years 2010 to 2014.

 - Low Income